-Clients benefit from the flexibility of an exchange-traded

-Provides access to the performance of the index with a single transaction.
+Clients benefit from the flexibility of an exchange-traded investment and the investor protection offered by a fund.
+Provides access to this segment of the market with a single

 Optimised risk/return profile thanks to a broad diversification across a range of countries and sectors.